 또라이야? ㅋㅋ (seeing your friend doing something funny)

 너 또라이지? (seeing a person doing ridiculous things)

-젠장 is from “난장" that is a kind of physical penalty where you lie on the floor and people beat you down (to death sometimes).
+젠장 is from “난장," which is a kind of physical punishment where you lie on the floor and people beat you (to death sometimes).
 It means "fuck" in English, and you can say it when something annoying happened.

 젠장, 주말에도 일 하라고?
 (Fuck, Do i have to work on this weekend?)